 The audit function involves reviewing the handling of agency investigations using random sampling techniques; checking agency compliance with statutory reporting requirements; and checking agency compliance with the internal policy requirements of the Act.

 If your agency is scheduled to be audited, you will be notified approximately one month in advance.
-Ombudsman officers will attend your agency and will conduct the audit on site.
-This is a good opportunity for agencies to meet with Ombudsman officers and discuss any difficulties or challenges they are experiencing in implementing the requirements under the PID Act.
+Our officers will attend your agency and conduct the audit on site.
+This is a good opportunity for agencies to meet with our officers and to discuss any difficulties or challenges they are experiencing in implementing the requirements under the PID Act.

-After the audit, your agency will receive a report which may make suggestions about how to improve the handling of PIDs and advice about best practice.
+After the audit, your agency will receive a report which may also include suggestions about how to improve the handling of PIDs and advice about best practice.

-If you are interested in such an audit being conducted at your agency, you can contact the PID Unit to request an audit.
+If you would like an audit conducted at your agency please contact the PID Unit.